scottBowles/xmas2022/README.md

 A `+page.server.ts` file can also export an `actions` object that can respond to requests.
 For instance, if you have a `default` function in the `actions` object, it will get called from a form in the `+page.svelte` at that route.
 You can also name action functions, which will correspond to a form's `action` attribute, and you can hit those endpoints across routes and so on.
 Currently, you can see this in use for the login and signup forms.

 If there's a `+server.ts` file, it's like an api endpoint that can export functions corresponding to HTTP verbs like GET, POST, PATCH, PUT and DELETE.
-The logout folder uses one of these.
+The `auth/logout/` folder uses one of these.

 Everything in the `lib` file can be imported as `$lib/<file name>`.